Joseph J. Magliocco

-Joseph J. Magliocco (born October 14, 1957), also referred to as Joseph Magliocco or Joe Magliocco, is a wine and spirits industry executive who has developed creative and newsworthy wine and spirits products.
-His work has been written about in publications like Financial Times, Food & Wine, Fortune, GQ, Maxim, New York Magazine, Robb Report, The Chicago Tribune, The Courier-Journal, The Los Angeles Times, The New York Times, The New Yorker, The Oakland Tribune, The San Francisco Chronicle, USA Today, Wine Enthusiast, and other notable publications.
+Joseph J. Magliocco (born October 14, 1957) is a wine and spirits industry executive who has developed creative and newsworthy wine and spirits products.
+His work has been written about in publications like Financial Times, Food & Wine, Fortune, GQ, Maxim, New York Magazine, Robb Report, The Chicago Tribune, Courier Journal, The Los Angeles Times, The New York Times, The New Yorker, The Oakland Tribune, The San Francisco Chronicle, USA Today, Wine Enthusiast, and other notable publications.

 Education

 After going to Berkeley and Poly Prep in New York City for grammar and high school, Magliocco matriculated at Yale College.
 After graduating from Yale in the spring of 1979, Magliocco studied law and in 1982 received a degree from Harvard Law School.

 Career

 After his admission to the New York State Bar in 1983, Magliocco began a career in the wine and spirits industry.